nathggns/node-compass/README.md

 node-compass
 ============

-Compass middleware for node.js & express.
+Compass middleware for node.js & express, built using TypeScript.
+Does not require TypeScript to be used.

+**Node Compass 1.0 is a complete internal rewrite.
+All efforts have been made to keep the API the same, though bugs still may appear.
+Update with caution*.

 ## Requirements